CS-SI/Orekit/src/site/markdown/contributing.md

       represents the issue number.

-5. Be sure to activate checkstyle (use the **checkstyle.xml** file at the root of the project) to help you follow the coding rules of Orekit (see Eclipse example below).
+5. Be sure to activate checkstyle (use the **checkstyle.xml** file at the root of the project) to help you follow the coding rules of Orekit (see examples below).

 6. Perform your development and validation.